-In 2010 Suozzi returned to the private sector as a "Senior Advisor" to investment banking firm Lazard and as "of counsel" at Harris Beach law firm.
-Prior to his time in elected office Suozzi worked as a litigator for Shearman & Sterling, law clerk to the Chief Judge of the Eastern District, and an auditor for Arthur Andersen & Co.
-He resides in Glen Cove with his wife Helene and three children Caroline (21), Joseph (18) and Michael (13).
+In 2010, Suozzi returned to the private sector as a senior advisor to investment banking firm Lazard and as of counsel at Harris Beach law firm.
+Prior to his time in elected office, Suozzi worked as a litigator for Shearman & Sterling, law clerk to the Chief Judge of the Eastern District, and an auditor for Arthur Andersen & Co.